We are a global platform connecting institutions, employers, students, job seekers, and recruitment partners.

 Slovakia’s visa and work permit system is efficient, digitalised, and supported by regional labour offices and immigration authorities.

 A Slovak Work Permit is an official authorisation that allows non-EU citizens to work legally in Slovakia for a specific employer.
-It defines your role, company name, and employment duration.
+It defines your role, the company name, and the duration of your employment.
 Without it, you cannot apply for a work visa or begin work.

 Work permits are issued by the Labour Office of the Slovak Republic (Úrad práce, sociálnych vecí a rodiny) in coordination with the Foreign Police Department.

-Most work permits are valid for one to two years, depending on the employment contract, and can be extended upon renewal.
+Most work permits are valid for 1 to 2 years, depending on the employment contract, and can be renewed.

 |